haydonryan/dell-fan-proxy/README.md

 I can't seem to get SDA /SCL reading the fan tach signal correctly - tried pulling them high with another 10kohm resistor, as well as different configurations (didn't try a pull down resistor though).
 I ended up posting the question to reddit as it's beyond my level of understanding

+## Sat Oct 23 2021
+This week did  lot of work - finished the hardware design up to a prototype design - still need to run all the tests on it.

+Software wise, converted the interrupt based aproach to a pooling one.
+That allowed me to move pins for the fan RPM to better suit the design.
+Also added an averaging function to smooth out some of the ripples in idrac/computer PWM detection.

+Next up will be some serious testing of both the prototype in the server but also the pcb design before that's sent off for manufacturing.

+Also probably need to revisit documentation for the project too.

 # Making cable tips.
 Put some shrink tubing on the 12v wire on the loop and the main wire before putting the terminal into the block.
 Stray 12v is SUPER bad.